SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-7.md

 ![Create a DNS Entry](../assets/setup-step-7/7.png)

-Wait for the status of the DNS Entry to change to `ready` before proceeding with the next step.
+Wait for the status of the `DNS Entry` to change to `READY` before proceeding with the next step.

+### Create a DNS Entry — Troubleshooting

+#### 403 error

+* Check to ensure that the `DNS Provider` created in the previous step has a `READY` status.
+* Confirm that the API Token added to the Kubernetes Secret created in the `Create a Kubernetes Secret` step above has the required access to add DNS records to your domain name registrar's account.
+* Log into the [Cloudflare Dashboard](https://dash.cloudflare.com/) and go to `Websites` -> Select your account and domain -> `DNS` and verify that the common records of your domain name are displayed there.
+If there are no records there, then your nameserver change may not have propagated and you would need to wait for up to **48 hours** for them to be displayed.

 ## 6. Create an Issuer